AmySuperCoder/Readme_generator/README.md

 ## Installation
-Install inquirer and click your heals together three times.
+Type node index.js

 ## Usage
-Answer the questions at the prompts.
+Answer the questions given at the command prompt.
+Press Enter to skip any questions.

 ## License
 This project is licensed under the Apache 2.0 license.
-Click here https://opensource.org/licenses/Apache-2.0 for more information.
+Click https://opensource.org/licenses/Apache-2.0 for more information.

 ## Contributing
-Capture a fairy for additional pixie dust.
+Contact me with the information at the bottom.

 ## Questions

-To contact me, visit https://github.com/AmySuperCoder/Readme_generator or email me at tribegriffith@gmail.com.
+To contact me, visit https://github.com/AmySuperCoder or email me at tribegriffith@gmail.com.